 Thankfully there are plenty of other Koh Lanta beaches which are perfect for swimming.
 Kantiang Beach was our favourite pick – see the beach guide later on in the article for more info!

-2. Visit the Mu Ko Lanta National Park
+2. Visit the Mu Koh Lanta National Park

 At the very tip of the south of the island is the Mu Ko Lanta National Park, featuring vast evergreen rain forest, an abandoned lighthouse and a waterfall.

-The ideal period in which it is worth to go up the trail that leads to the waterfall is during the rainy season, from May through November.
+The ideal period in which it is worth to go up the trail in Koh Lanta's National Park that leads to the waterfall is during the rainy season, from May through November.

 While there, you may also come across one of the many monkeys that inhabit the park, they are very playful.
 However, keep in mind to not feed them and keep an eye on your belongings, as they can rapidly snatch them away.